Is There Still a Sherut from Ben Gurion Airport?

 a train in haifa

-Private airport transfers are available from Ben Gurion Airport to destinations throughout Israel, including Jerusalem, Tel Aviv, Haifa, Ein Bokek at the Dead Sea, and many other popular locations.
+I provide private airport transfers from Ben Gurion Airport to Jerusalem, Tel Aviv, Haifa and many other destinations throughout Israel.

-Feel free to contact me with your travel details and receive a quote for your private airport transfer from Ben Gurion Airport.
+Contact me with your flight details, destination, number of passengers and luggage requirements to receive a quote for your private airport transfer.

 Frequently Asked Questions